mjmanley/PredictiveModeling/pm_service_api_batch.md

 The batch job API for the {{site.data.keyword.pm_full}} service supports the long-running tasks related to model training, model evaluation, and batch scoring.
-This API manages two asset types: the IBM® SPSS® Modeler stream files used in the batch jobs, and the job definitions submitted.
+This API manages two asset types: the IBM® SPSS® Modeler stream files that are used in the batch jobs and the job definitions that are submitted.
 {: shortdesc}

-For each Modeler stream file uploaded, there may be many jobs of many types submitted.
-If a job has the potential to update the Modeler stream file contents, the modified file will be included in the job result attachments.
-In a model evaluation job type, all evaluation files generated will be in the job result's attachments.
+For each SPSS® Modeler stream file that you upload, there might be many jobs of many types that are submitted.
+If a job has the potential to update the Modeler stream file contents, the modified file is included in the job result attachments.
+In a model evaluation job type, all evaluation files that are generated are in the job results attachments.

-**Note**: The data that is shown in the dashboard is only related to real-time predictions, including the data from the upload feature.
+**Note**: The data that appears in the dashboard is related only to real-time predictions, such as the data from the upload feature.

 ## Deleting jobs

-You can delete jobs, which cancels the job if it's currently running.
+You can delete jobs.
+If a job is running, deleting a job first cancels the job.
 Use the `DELETE` command with the `job ID`.
 You can cancel more than one job at a time by passing multiple IDs.

 ```
 DELETE https://{PA Bluemix load balancer URL}/pm/v1/jobs/{job ID